unixgeexen/public.computing/docs/source/aix/ssh.v8.v9.rst

 Summary
 -------
 This document details the ten most significant changes when upgrading OpenSSH from V8.1 to V9.7 on AIX, including security enhancements, deprecated features, and functionality changes.
-All audit commands have been validated for AIX compatibility, using native AIX tools like `netstat`, `rmsock`, and IBM-specific log locations.
-A comprehensive Korn shell (ksh) audit script is provided to identify potential upgrade issues on V8.1 systems.
+The audit script has been updated to output directly to stdout with each line prefixed by the short hostname and timestamp (yyyymmdd.hhmmss), clearly indicating potential issues with [WARNING] and [INFO] labels.

 Significant Changes and AIX-Compatible Audit Procedures
 ------------------------------------------------------